JunHe LLP

 Articles 5 to 9 of the PIPL stipulates six principles for personal information protection.
 These principles serve as general guidelines throughout personal information processing activities, including:

-• Lawfulness, Justification, Necessity and Good Faith.
+Lawfulness, Justification, Necessity and Good Faith.
 Personal information shall be processed in accordance with the principles of lawfulness, justification, necessity, and good faith, and not in any manner that is misleading, fraudulent, or coercive.
 This principle, as the primary principle stipulated by the PIPL, is a prerequisite for the implementation of the processing activities by personal information processors.

-• Specification and Relevancy.
+Specification and Relevancy.
 Processing must be conducted for a specified and reasonable purpose and for a purpose directly relevant to the purpose of processing.
-This principle sets forth the criteria to evaluate the purpose of processing to control the processing activities to the extent that they are “directly relevant to the purpose of processing”.
+This principle sets forth the criteria to evaluate the purpose of processing to control the processing activities to the extent that they are 'directly relevant to the purpose of processing'.

-• Minimum Extent.
+Minimum Extent.
 Firstly, processing activities shall have the least impact on the rights and interests of individuals; secondly, the collection of personal information must be limited to the minimum scope necessary for achieving the purpose of processing and must not be excessive.

-• Openness and Transparency.
+Openness and Transparency.
 Processing must be conducted in accordance with the principles of openness and transparency by disclosing the rules of personal information processing and the purposes, methods, and scope of processing.
 The principle of openness and transparency protects the right of personal information subjects to be informed and to give consent, and is a prerequisite for personal information processors to fulfill the obligation of informed consent.

-• Completeness and Accuracy.
+Completeness and Accuracy.
 Personal information processors must ensure the quality of personal information processed, to avoid any negative impact on personal rights and interests due to the inaccuracy or incompleteness of the personal information processed.

-• Security Protection.
+Security Protection.
 Personal information processors shall be directly responsible for their personal information processing activities, and shall take necessary measures to ensure the security of the personal information processed.

-In addition to personal information, the PRC laws also provides processing requirements on general data, among which protection of important data is enhanced.
-Accordingly, CSL and the DSL have provided general principles for data protection.
-According to Article 8 of the DSL, data processors shall observe laws and regulations, respect social morality and ethics, observe business and professional ethics, uphold honesty and trustworthiness, fulfill data security protection obligations, and undertake social responsibilities; and shall not endanger national security and public interests, nor harm the lawful rights and interests of individuals and organizations.
+In addition to personal information, the PRC laws also provide processing requirements on general data, among which protection of important data is enhanced.
+Accordingly, the CSL and the DSL have provided general principles for data protection.
+According to Article 8 of the DSL, data processors shall observe laws and regulations, respect social morality and ethics, observe business and professional ethics, uphold honesty and trustworthiness, fulfill data security protection obligations, and undertake social responsibilities; and shall not endanger national security and public interests, nor harm the lawful rights and interests of individuals and organisations.

 What is the supervisory authority / regulator in charge of data protection?